Watching TV in Des Moines right now is a special kind of hell

 “When he calls himself a billionaire businessman who’s good for the economy, I’ll remind him: I’m an actual billionaire with a B,” he says, “and he’s a fake billionaire with a capital C—for con-man, crook, and criminal.”

 This has been bothering me, because how on earth is Tom Steyer spelling “billionaire” that there’s a c in it, and it’s capitalized?
 This is not how the language works.
 But the real problem is that I just keep seeing it.
-To watch TV in Des Moines in the closing days before the Iowa caucuses is to be submerged so deeply in messaging and darkly lit still photos and B-roll that you start to wonder if these spots are interrupting your local news programming, or if it in fact the other way around.
+To watch TV in Des Moines in the closing days before the Iowa caucuses is to be submerged so deeply in messaging and darkly lit still photos and B-roll that you start to wonder if these spots are interrupting your local news programming, or if it is in fact the other way around.
 In 30 minutes watching the local ABC affiliate on Wednesday, I caught nine ads from five different candidates, and a bunch more on Good Morning America the next day.

 The ads are a lot, but they do synthesize the basic arguments of the primary pretty simply.
 Maybe the biggest takeaway is this: With one exception, which I’ll get to, they’re all at least nominally positive.
 Although the campaign has featured sharp policy differences—boiling over in fights over Medicare for All, student debt, immigration policy, and, most recently, Social Security—these haven’t really made their way onto the airwaves.
 (Campaigns have been quicker to throw punches online and, at times, on the stump.)
 That’s a much different story from 2004 and 2008, the last two caucuses to feature large Democratic fields.
 To the extent that candidates are jockeying for position, they’re doing so in a way that’s more passive-aggressive than straight-up aggressive.
 Think of it as the subtweet primary.